lamh85/Lottery-Picks-Parser/README.md

 With this logic, we produce an array of possible positions for single-digit picks (using zero-index): `0, 2 (but not 1), ...
 10 (but not 11), 12`

-Then we parse the series by using the above list to tell us where to produce a single-digit pick:
+Then we parse the string by using the above list to tell us where to produce a single-digit pick:

 * `0 (the first number is the single-digit)` -> **4**, 93, 85, 32, 89, 47, 54
 * `2 (the third number is the single-digit)` -> 49, 38, **5**, 32, 89, 47, 54